JoseRoca/WinFBX/docs/COM/CSafeArray Class.md

 #### Return value

-The encoded string on succeess, or a null string on failure.
+The encoded string on success, or a null string on failure.

-Remaks
+#### Remarks

 Base64 is a group of similar encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
 The Base64 term originates from a specific MIME content transfer encoding.